defi-wonderland/xkeeper-core/docs/src/content/howto/step_by_step.md

-## Tutorial: Deployment and Configuration of Automation Vault with Relays
+## Tutorial: Deployment and Configuration of Automation Vault

-automation vault
+This guide provide all information needed to deploy and configure an `AutomationVault`.
+You can do it easily using " XKEPPER WEBSITE".

 ### Step 1: Deployment of the Automation Vault

-1. **Deploy Automation Vault:**
+**Deploy Automation Vault:**

 - Use the `AutomationVaultFactory` contract to deploy a new instance of `AutomationVault`.
 Make sure to provide the owner parameter.
+The native token will be taken directly from the connected network.

 ### Step 2: Adding Balance to the Automation Vault

-1. **Transfer Funds to the Vault:**
+**Transfer Funds to the Vault:**

 - Transfer the necessary funds to the automation vault to cover the costs associated with task execution.
-This could include ETH or ERC-20 tokens, depending on the protocol requirements.
+This could include Native token as ETH in Ethereum network or ERC-20 tokens, depending on the protocol requirements.

-### Step 3: Approval of Callers and Relays
+### Step 3: Approval of Callers and Relays for a specific relay

-1. **Approval of Callers:**
+**Add relay:**

-   - Use functions in the automation vault to approve specific callers that should have permissions to interact with the automation vault.
+- Use functions in the automation vault to approve specific relay.

-2. **Approval of Relays:**

-   - Ensure approval of relevant relays to be used for task execution.
 This might include relays such as `Keep3rRelay`, `Keep3rBondedRelay`, `GelatoRelay`, or `OpenRelay`, depending on the protocol's needs.

-### Step 4: Configuration of jobs and selectors

-1. **Approval of jobs:**
+The params needed to approve it will be:

+a) The relay address

+b) The callers who will be authorized to call the selected relay.

-   - To enable task executions, you need to approve specific jobs that the automation vault will interact with and will be allowed.
+c) The Job Data which contains the job and selectors.
+To enable task executions, you need to approve specific jobs that the automation vault will interact with and will be allowed.
+Additionally, you need to approve specific function selectors for each approved job.

-2. **Approval of selectors:**

-   - Additionally, you need to approve specific function selectors for each approved job.
 This ensures that only designated functions within the approved jobs can be executed.

-### Step 5: Tracking and Monitoring
+### Step 4: Tracking and Monitoring

-2. **Tracking and Monitoring:**
+**Tracking and Monitoring:**

 - Monitor task executions through emitted events and other relevant metrics.

 With these steps, you should have a solid guide for a protocol to deploy its automation vault, configure necessary permissions and relays, add balance, and execute automated tasks.